About USC Gould

 In June 2016, Nina Huerta JD '03 made Managing Partner at Locke Lord LLP.
 She was recently elected as President of the Mexican American Bar Foundation Board, where she will serve with fellow alumna Maria E. Hall JD '03, Attorney Development Director at the Los Angeles Incubator Consortium, who was elected as the Board's Vice President.

-On April 7, 2017, USC's Asian Pacific Alumni Association will present John Iino JD '87 with the 2017 Leadership Award for his outstanding leadership in the legal profession.
+USC's Asian Pacific Alumni Association (APAA) presented John Iino JD '87 with the 2017 Leadership Award for his outstanding leadership in the legal profession.
+Iino was also recently named Reed Smith's global chair of diversity and inclusion.

 The Southern California Super Lawyers named Steve Mindel JD '85, Managing Partner at FMBK, to its Top 100 list.